powsybl/powsybl.github.io/docs/iidm/exporter/iidm.md

 The default value of this parameter is `false`.

+You can find [here](../model/incremental-iidm.md) more information about the content of thees files.
 ## iidm.export.incremental.xml.topo
 The `iidm.export.incremental.xml.topo` property is an optional property that defines whether the XIIDM exporter has to export elements having topology attributes in a `base-TOPO.xiidm` file or not.